• Skip to primary navigation

 We’ve created a massive list of TV shows and movies that inspire travel to Japan.
 Some you’ve probably seen before, but others will hopefully be new to you!
 There is something for everyone to enjoy from dramas to documentaries to cooking shows and some family-friendly movies too!

-Psst, before we get started, most of these TV shows and movies set in Japan have English options but if they are originally in Japanese we recommend watching the subtitled version if possible. 😉
+Psst, before we get started, most of these TV shows and movies set in Japan have English options but if they are originally in Japanese we recommend watching the subtitled version if possible. 🙂

-Drama Movies that Inspire Travel to Japan
+Drama Movies That Inspire Travel to Japan

 SEVEN SAMURAI

 This is the oldest film we have on our list but it’s still an amazing one to include.
 In this epic drama, you’re transported back to 1586.
-There you’ll follow the story of a farming village who hires seven masterless samurai to fight off a group of bandits who are stealing their crops.
+There you’ll follow the story of a farming village that hires seven masterless samurai to fight off a group of bandits who are stealing their crops.
 If you like historical dramas, definitely add this one to your list!

-Where to Watch: Vudu
+Where to Watch: MAX

 ISLE OF DOGS